BenTheElder/old-site/www/posts/prow.md

 Notes:

  - There are many other tools that didn't make the diagram or dicussion above, you can find these and more about everything at <a href="https://github.com/kubernetes/test-infra">github.com/kubernetes/test-infra</a>.
- - These are all open source, except Testgrid.
+ - These are all open source, except Testgrid, which is actually a <a href="testgrid.k8s.io">publicly hosted</a> and <a href="https://github.com/kubernetes/test-infra/tree/master/testgrid/config">configured</a> version of an internal tool developed at Google.
 We hope to open source a more performant rewrite of Testgrid sometime in Spring 2018.
- - A number of other groups / projects including <a href="https://www.openshift.com/">OpenShift</a>, <a href="https://istio.io/">Istio</a>, and <a href="https://www.jetstack.io/">Jetstack</a> are also using and contributing to Prow and the rest of Kubernetes "test-infra".
+ - A number of other projects / groups including <a href="https://www.openshift.com/">OpenShift</a>, <a href="https://istio.io/">Istio</a>, and <a href="https://www.jetstack.io/">Jetstack</a> are also using and contributing (greatly!) to Prow and the rest of Kubernetes "test-infra".
 </div>